RamEio/ramy-eid-portfolio/project_agents/counselor.md

 - **Counselor → Writer/SEO:** Transmits design specs and content requirements.
 - **Writer/SEO → Counselor:** Submits optimized content and SEO recommendations.
+- **Counselor:** Analyzes Scribe documentation for content/SEO patterns and determines if consultation is needed.
+- **Counselor Decision:** Either consults Product Manager or proceeds with validation based on pattern analysis.
+- **If Consultation Needed:** Counselor → Product Manager for strategic validation of content strategy and SEO approach.
+- **If No Consultation Needed:** Counselor proceeds with validation based on established patterns.
 - **Counselor:** Coordinates content integration with Lead Developer and ensures SEO compliance.

 ### 6. **Quality Assurance Phase**